HyperHDG/HyperHDG/Publications.md

 the following references:

 - A. Rupp, M. Gahn, and G. Kanschat
-  ***Partial differential equations on hypergraphs and networks of surfaces: derivation and hybrid discretizations***
+  ***Partial differential equations on hypergraphs and networks of surfaces: Derivation and hybrid discretizations***
   ESAIM: Mathematical Modelling and Numerical Analysis, doi: [10.1051/m2an/2022011]( https://doi.org/10.1051/m2an/2022011)